ellak-monades-aristeias/FarmerCalculator/doc/installation.md

 Publish fo iOS
 ====

-Open the project of xcode (iside the platrorm folder) and follow the instructions on Apples website.
+Open the project of xcode (inside the platrorm folder) and follow the instructions on Apples website.